 Analysis, knowledge tools and resources

-International IDEA has developed a Summit for Democracy Commitment Dashboard to provide an easy overview of the verbal and written commitments made by the 98 countries participating in the first Summit for Democracy.
-The Dashboard enables to view the commitments by type (domestic or international) and topic.
+The Portal hosts the Summit for Democracy Commitment Dashboard, a dashboard of the verbal and written commitments and the implementation progress made by the 98 countries participating in the first Summit for Democracy to strengthen democracy domestically and internationally.
+The Dashboard enables to view the commitments by type (domestic or international) and topic and country progress reports.
 The country profiles also contain contextual information on countries’ democratic performance, based on data provided by International IDEA and Freedom House.
 The Dashboard is aimed to be a repository of information on countries’ Summit commitments, governments’ self-reports on implementation progress and independent monitoring reports by civil society and others.

 Dialogues, events and partnerships

 Democracy cohorts.
-International IDEA co-leads the gender and democracy cohort together with Sweden and Romania.
-It also engages as a participant in the Technology and Democracy; Information Integrity; Youth; Elections and forthcoming Civic Space cohorts.
+International IDEA co-leads two of the Democracy Cohorts: the Youth Political and Civic Engagement Cohort and the Cohort on Gender Equality as a Pre-Requisite for Democracy.
+It also engages as a participant in the Cohorts on Technology and Democracy; Information Integrity; Elections; and Civic Space.